 About the Fellowship

-The Rising Song Fellowship is a fifteen-month musical incubator for a cohort of selected musicians, composers, and prayer leaders.
+The Rising Song Fellowship is a musical incubator for a cohort of selected musicians, composers, and prayer leaders.
 We aim to:

 model and articulate a paradigm for twenty-first-century musical-spiritual leaders